mattermost/desktop/README.md

 Ctrl or Command + Q to quit.

 ### Configuration
+You can show the dialog from menu bar.
+(On Windows, please press Alt key to show the menu bar.)

 Configuration will be saved into Electron's userData directory:
 * `%APPDATA%\electron-mattermost` on Windows
 * `~/Library/Application Support/electron-mattermost` on OS X